southrivertech/titanapi.pub/sdk/powershell/readme.md

 Documentation is a work in progress and the best way to see how to do something is with the provided samples.
 You can get help on each command in powershell with Get-Help `<command>` you can also view online documentation [here](https://github.com/southrivertech/titanapi.pub/blob/main/sdk/powershell/docs/TitanApi.md)

+# Linux Support

+With version 0.1.7 of the TitanAPI powershell module linux is now possible with the addition of the 'AdminUrl' parameter.
+Be sure to add the appsettings.oem.json file to installation folder /opt/southriver/srxserver to enable the REST API and then you will also need to have a valid SSL certificate (not self signed) in order for the powershell module to communicate with Titan.
+If you don't use a valid SSL certificate you will see the error 'The SSL connection could not be established, see inner exception' from any powershell Titan API command.
+Configure the SSL certificate in the Titan Admin UI on the remote domain settings and be sure to import and select a valid certificate.
+Then when specifying the 'AdminUrl' use something like myvalid-domain:41443 as the AdminUrl setting.

 # Samples

 The [samples](https://github.com/southrivertech/titanapi.pub/tree/main/sdk/powershell/samples) folder contains many examples of using powershell to query and configure the server.